 In the first three sections of this book, we aim to discuss API design in general, not bound to any specific technology.
-The concepts we describe are equally applicable to, let's say, web services and operating system (OS) APIs.
+The concepts we describe are equally applicable to web services and, let's say, operating systems (OS) APIs.